 For an overview of Franken’s positions on various key issues, as well as his voting record in the U.S. Senate, click here.

-Over the course of his political career, Franken has received support from such groups as 21st Century Democrats, the now-defunct ACORN, the Council for a Livable World, the Democratic Socialists of America, JStreet, Peace Action, and Planned Parenthood.
+Over the course of his political career, Franken received support from such groups as 21st Century Democrats, the now-defunct ACORN, the Council for a Livable World, the Democratic Socialists of America, JStreet, Peace Action, and Planned Parenthood.

-On November 22, 2017, two additional women told the Huffington Post that Franken had grabbed their buttocks while they posed with him for photos — one after a June 25, 2007 event hosted by the Minnesota Women’s Political Caucus in Minneapolis, and the other at a 2008 Democratic fundraiser in Minneapolis.
+On November 22, 2017, anonymous women told the Huffington Post that Franken had grabbed their buttocks while they posed with him for photos — one after a June 25, 2007 event hosted by the Minnesota Women’s Political Caucus in Minneapolis, and the other at a 2008 Democratic fundraiser in Minneapolis.
 The second woman also claimed that Franken had suggested to her that she visit a nearby bathroom with him.

 Responding to the foregoing allegations, Franken said in an interview: “I understand I am going to have to do everything I can going forward to be enormously sensitive.
 I apologize to these women.”
 However, he also claimed not to remember taking photos with the accusers or inappropriately touching them.
 When interviewer Esme Murphy asked Franken directly if he had ever placed a hand on a woman’s buttocks, the senator replied: “I can’t say that that hasn’t happened.
 I take thousands and thousands of pictures, sometimes in crowded and chaotic situations.
 I can’t say I haven’t done that.”
 “I am very sorry if these women experienced that,” he added.